|

 antennas, I’ve used the K2 portable stylie on picnics and holidays in France, Brussels, and New

-Plymouth feeding wires thrown over convenient lighthouses etc. The auto-ATU will tune almost
+Plymouth feeding wires tossed over convenient lighthouses etc. The auto-ATU will tune almost

-anything but wire dipoles and verticals make more efficient antennas than random wet strings.
+anything but wire dipoles, doublets, verticals or loops make more efficient antennas than random

 The K3 is more sophisticated than the K2 with a fully digital IF and AF using DSP for demodulation,

-The K3 has a true diversity mode with two independent receivers, phase locked by sharing a
+The K3 has a true diversity mode with two independent receivers, phase locked by dint of sharing a

-vertical or dipoles on the main RX feeding my left ear, I find diversity mode is worth about 3dB due to
+beam, vertical or dipoles on the main RX feeding my left ear, I find diversity mode is worth about

 Whereas the K2 covers the main 9 shortwave bands 160-10m, the K3 also covers 60m and 6m,